satyajitbhosale/hello-world/README.md

 Hello,

-This is the first file in the first Git repository !!
+This is the edited one file.

-Thank you !